alexanderMSmith/TheGreatFilter/README.md

 # ℹ️ Overview
 The Great Filter bot uses two classes and a set of JSON files to create classless characters for D&D 5e.
 In the default settings, races are biased so that more common and less exotic races occur more often than the exotic races.

-The first class is TheFiltersWill.java, which runs the bot itself.
+The first class is GreatFilterBot.java, which runs the bot itself.
 The class runs the bot, parses commands to generate characters based on randomly selected traits from JSON files.
-The default traits are races, feats, backgrounds, stats, and languages.
+This information is then passed to CharacterCreator.java, then the information is received and printed in the Discord channel that the slash command was activated in.

+The second class is CharacterCreator.java.
+This class creates the character by combining outputs from the TraitsSelector, StatRoller, and TraitLookup classes.
+It compiles it into a single message, then returns it to GreatFilterBot.java.

-The second class is TraitLookup.java.
+The third class is TraitLookup.java.
 This class searches an associated JSON file decided during the creation of the instance.
 Each JSON file contains a mapping of integer IDs to characteristic names, except settings.json, which reuses the method in order to store integers that are parsed as int by the first class.

+The fourth class is StatRoller.java.
+This class rolls 4d6 dice, drops the lowest, and assigns that to the first empty ability score.
+This operation is repeated until every ability score is filled out, then the total is returned.

+The fifth class is TraitSelector.java.
+The generates the language priority, stat priority, background, race, and feats for characters.

 The first JSON file, backgrounds.json, contains 45 official backgrounds from D&D 5e, including their variants.
 As a result, some backgrounds, such as Criminal/Spy and Sailor/Pirate, are slightly more common.